-Welcome to our guide to the Peperomia Serpens, all you need to know to care and propagate this plant, including soil, water, light and humidity.
+Welcome to our guide to peperomia serpens care.
+We cover all you need to know to care and propagate this plant, including soil, water, light and humidity.

 Peperomia Serpens Care Summary